mabehiro/open5gs-skupper/README.md

 # Before We Get Started

 Before delving into the deployment process, I'd like to express my gratitude to the various blogs and GitHub repositories that have contributed immensely to my learning journey.
-Leveraging the insights gleaned from these resources, I successfully built the Open5GS container (version 2.7.0) and crafted the deployment manifest.As a result, you may encounter similarities between my code and those found in these sources.
-Their contributions have been invaluable, and I'm truly grateful for their shared knowledge and expertise. if i am violoating anyting, pelase let me know.
+Leveraging the insights gleaned from these resources, I successfully built the Open5GS container (version 2.7.0) and crafted the deployment manifest.

 * [Kubernetes Open5GS Deployment](https://dev.to/infinitydon/virtual-4g-simulation-using-kubernetes-and-gns3-3b7k?fbclid=IwAR1p99h13a-mCfejanbBQe0H0-jp5grXkn5mWf1WrTHf47UtegB2-UHGGZQ)
 * [Open5Gs and UERANSIM](https://nickvsnetworking.com/my-first-5g-core-open5gs-and-ueransim/)